mkhorasani/Streamlit-Authenticator/README.md

 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/incorrect_login.PNG)

-Please note that logging out will revert the authentication status to ***None*** and will delete the associated reauthentication cookie aswell.
+Please note that logging out will revert the authentication status to **None** and will delete the associated reauthentication cookie as well.